exadisme/adumb_dwmblocks/README.md

 pulseaudio for volume
 bluez for bluetooth

+May depend on:
 nerd-fonts for various icons
+fontawesome fonts for various icons noto fonts noto fonts-cjk

 Modular status bar for dwm written in c.
 # usage